runtimeverification/javamop/README.md

 ## Usage

-Before using JavaMOP, you should specify the properties you want to be monitored.
+Before using JavaMOP, you should specify the properties to be monitored.
 The specifications must be stored in files with `.mop` extension (e.g. `HasNext.mop`).